ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![OAuth provider association to Catalog Edit](./images/oauth-native-manager-associate.png)

-Click on the checkbox close to AppId
+Click on the checkbox close to AppId.

 ![OAuth provider association to Catalog](./images/third-oauth-sandbox-associate-edit.png)